Client contact roles are a way for you to assign tasks to different client contacts according to what they do.

 Many clients will have only one contact, which is fine if that contact can deal with everything you give them.
 But some clients might have more than one point of contact... each with specific roles.
 For example, you may find that your clients have a primary contact for most interactions with you, but also have a person who deals just with payroll, say.

-Usually, Senta will send emails or assign tasks to the client's primary contact, that is, the first contact listed on the client's Contacts tab.
+We can use the email task as an example; usually, Senta will send emails or assign tasks to the client's primary contact, that is, the first contact listed on the client's Contacts tab.
 But Senta can also send or assign them to someone more appropriate, by using contact roles.

 You define a number of roles that the client's contact might have: payroll, management accounts, billing, etc. and then tell Senta which emails or tasks should go to which types of client contact.